Smells Like Gen X • Top Toys of 1995

 1995 Rank#10

-Lego opens the 1995 countdown because it represents something essential about the year: old-school toy credibility was not dead.
+Lego opens the 1995 countdown because it represents something essential about the year: old-school toy credibility was not dead, especially inside the broader 90s toy-store culture that mixed classics with whatever commercial had just melted everyone’s brain.
 In fact, 1995 is one of those moments when classics reassert themselves right as the market is getting louder and more chaotic.
 Lego was never going to beat a hot TV sensation at pure hype, but it had something more durable — trust, flexibility, and endless replay value.

 That matters even more in a year like 1995 because the toy aisle is increasingly divided between trend items and foundation items.
 Trend items create panic.
 Foundation items justify themselves over time.
 Lego lives in that second category.
 Kids can build with it for hours, expand it gradually, combine old sets with new ones, and keep coming back to the same bricks without the whole experience feeling stale.
 That kind of durability looks even better when the surrounding shelf is full of toys trying desperately to grab attention in the first ten seconds.